MicrosoftDocs/well-architected/well-architected/security/tradeoffs.md

 - *Increased resource consumption*: In-process and on-host security controls can introduce additional demand for resources.
 Likewise, so can encryption for data at rest and in transit.
 In both cases potentially needing larger instance count or larger SKUs.

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased process and operational costs.** Personnel process costs are part of the overall total cost of ownership and are factored into the workload's return on investment.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: **Increased process and operational costs.** Personnel process costs are part of the overall total cost of ownership and are factored into the workload's return on investment.
 Optimizing these costs is a recommendation of Cost Optimization.

 - A more comprehensive and strict patch management regime leads to an increase in time and money spent on these routine tasks.
 This is often coupled with expectation of investing in preparedness for ad-hoc patching for zero-day exploits.